 Want to be the number-one hair salon in your state for coloring?
 Set a goal this year to increase bookings for coloring services by 10% and work toward that in every way you can.
 Hoping to be able to afford a new home?
 Set a goal to increase your first-quarter revenue by $30,000.
 Little by little, your loftiest dreams will start to appear within reach.

 Now that you know what you want to achieve, it’s time to decide how you’ll achieve that goal.
+Goals are where you want to be, tactics and execution are how you're going to get there.
+Spend time brainstorming your tactics for achieving your goals.
+What's the best way to achieve this result?
+Speak to your team, get their thoughts as well.
 Some great marketing strategies and tactics for beauty salons are:

 ■ Strategy: Bring in more first-time clients